BriranSus/MoodiFY_FE/README.md

 # React + TypeScript + Vite

-The frontend side for the music playing platform project, MoodiFY.
-The frontend uses the Vite build tool for React.JS + Typescript alongside TailwindCSS
+The frontend side for the AI powered music playing platform project, MoodiFY.

+List of Techstack for the Frontend:
+- React.JS
+- Typescript
+- TailwindCSS
+- Github